Home/Vegetables/Dehydrated Cabbage

 Clinical Encyclopedia

-Dehydrated cabbage is a nutrient-dense vegetable that retains most of its vitamins and minerals after the dehydration process.
-It is a versatile ingredient that can be used in soups, stews, and salads.
+Dehydrated cabbage is a nutrient-dense vegetable that retains many of the health benefits of fresh cabbage while being lightweight and shelf-stable.
+It is often used in soups, stews, and as a seasoning.

 Scientific NameBrassica oleracea var. capitata